Bin-Huang/NodeSpider/README.md

 s.queue("myPlan", "http://www.google.com");
 ```

-**Tips:**   If you want to cancel jQ loading, close automatic decode, or make more detailed settings (such as modifying request headers), it is recommended to use the method `add` to add the default plan.
+**Tips:**   If you want to cancel jQ loading or close automatic decode, and make more detailed settings (such as modifying request headers), it is recommended to use the method `add` to add the default plan.

-Even if you want to decide how to perform the task by yourself, you can use the method `add` to add your own plan.
+Even if you want to decide how to crawl by yourself, you can use the method `add` to add your own plan.
 These will be mentioned later.

 ## Spider.prototype.queue(planName, url, info)